Working Towards Keyword Development

-As I look through those other pages, and think about the site that I am working upon, I ask myself a number of questions.
+As I look through those other pages and think about the site that I am working upon, I ask myself many questions.
 For instance, are there pages or sections for each of these different audience members?

 Is it easy for each of these audiences (and others that I might have missed), to find the information that they need, or complete the task that they set out to do when arriving at the home page, or any other page of the site?

 This approach is one that could be used in anticipation of conducting keyword research, and in constructing the hierarchy of a site.

 It can and should be augmented with information from the school about what they offer, but the process of thinking about the site in terms of audience and tasks is a step towards building a site that delivers the objectives of the site owners to the audiences that they want to focus upon.